nerovalerius/hbd_estimation_cnn/README.md

-# humanoids_cnn - Detect Humans / Monsters with a CNN
+# Human-shape classification with artificial backgrounds
 ## Armin Niedermueller and Melanie Urban

 This repository aims to train a convolutional neural network with generated images of humans and monsters.